bikashtudu/destool/readme.md

 	NOTE:
 	- File will be replaced if it already exists in the folder.
 	- Folder will be created if doesn't exist.
+	- Symbolic links(in Linux) and Shortcuts are not moved.

 ## nbig.py
 ### Features: